Keith MacLeod

 Keith MacLeod is a former Australian rules footballer, who played for the Fitzroy Football Club in the Victorian Football League (VFL).

 Career

+MacLeod was a tall utility, standing 188cm, he was tall enough to pinch-hit in the ruck and mobile enough to be a follower.
+His VFL career was confined to that single season before he departed the club and returned to Koroit.

 MacLeod played two games for Fitzroy in the 1979 season.